Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 - 3.Be defensible and traceable: Every conclusion needs a clear line back to the evidence that produced it.

-Evaluating a broad policy document against a framework and deep-testing a specific system log are both evidence evaluation, but require different workflows:
+These requirements are why a single generic tool can't fill this layer.
+Evaluating a broad policy document and deep-testing a specific system log are both evidence evaluation, but require different workflows: evaluating documentation for framework readiness, and testing specific artifacts that prove a control operated.

 Two Kinds of Work, One Tool